Bhagavad Gita Chapter 9 Verse 25 Meaning

 What is the main idea of Bhagavad Gita 9.25?

+At this point in Raja Vidya Raja Guhya Yoga, Krishna deepens His teaching on divine grace.
 The worshippers of the gods go to them; the ancestor-worshippers go to the manes; the worshippers of the deities who preside over the elements go to them; but My devotees come to Me.
-This verse emphasizes devotion with clarity and purpose.
+The verse advances the...

 How can I apply Bhagavad Gita 9.25 in daily life?